 When organizing a party, a picnic, or even just a catch up with friends, you plan your activities for the late afternoon or evening.
-They then continue until the early hours of the next morning.
-And yes, staying up this late is extremely common.
+They then continue until the early hours of the next morning – 3 am is normal.

 I, on the other hand, am used to starting my day a bit earlier than what Koreans deem normal!
-I like going for a boozy lunch, followed by a pub crawl, more drinks, perhaps watch a sports game and then by 10 pm it’s bedtime!
-However, this does not happen in Korea.
+I like going for a boozy lunch, followed by a pub crawl, more drinks, perhaps watch a sports game and then by 10 pm it’s bedtime.

 Kimchi is Korea’s national side dish that’s eaten every single day.
 It’s supposedly the reason for Koreans living long, healthy lives, so why not test out this theory.

-20) Plastic surgery and beauty
+Plastic surgery and Beauty

 Seoul is the plastic surgery capital of the world and holds the title of the highest number of cosmetic surgeries performed per capita.